TheBombSquad/BlendToSMBStage2/README.md

 ## Known Bugs
 There are some bugs that are known, these will hopefully be fixed in the future.

-* Export may fail occasionally on certain systems where the system language is not English.
-* Transparency may be incorrectly applied to certain materials, this may also be isolated to systems where the default language is not English.
 * Rotating background objects will not properly apply the transform to all of the keyframes of a background object's animation.
 * Fallout plane height is not transferred from very old (<2.80) Blend files, and will